grpc/proposal/A66-otel-stats.md

 *   Approver: Mark Roth (@markdroth)
 *   Status: In Review
 *   Implemented in: <language, ...>
-*   Last updated: Jul 20, 2023
+*   Last updated: Sep 28, 2023
 *   Discussion at: https://groups.google.com/g/grpc-io/c/po-deqYEQzE

 ## Abstract

-Propose a metrics data model for gRPC OpenTelemetry metrics.
+Describe a cross-language plugin architecture for collecting OpenTelemetry metrics in the various gRPC implementations and propose a data model for gRPC OpenTelemetry metrics.

 ## Background